pdssp/pdssp-crawler/README.md

 # PDSSP Crawler

-**Extract, transform and ingest planetary surface metadata into a STAC catalog.**
+**Extract, transform and ingest planetary surface metadata into a STAC API Catalog.**

 The PDSSP Crawler is the software component responsible for the extraction, transformation and ingestion of planetary surface data products metadata into the _PDSSP STAC Catalog service_ (RESTO).
 Through an Airflow web interface, it also provides a way to orchestrate and manage the PDSSP Crawler's tasks and behaviour.